iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 1 reviews"/>
 </p>

+> The app borders on a scam i was under the orders of a doctor taking 2 medications perscribed by the doctor for a sinus infection i needed to contact my doctor for further concerns i was having but because it was simply online care i guess versus being actually treated i was not allowed by the management to get my doctors contact information not only would i never give these people another dime of my money i would not recomend it to anyone else either.
+What a shame maybe someone else can get it.<br> :date: __2020-12-12 08:22:52__

 > Had a virtual appointment today that I couldn't attend because the app keeps closing on me!!!!<br> :date: __2020-11-30 22:03:04__

 > My doctor couldnt get thru and my tablet wasnt compable<br> :date: __2020-11-21 17:16:34__